-If you’ve been asking these questions, this three-part series is for you!
-(Series begins May 17, 2022.)
-These interactive conversations will give rural Iowa leaders knowledge and tools to apply in their work.
-The series will equip leaders to bring their communities/counties together around what they love most about their unique place and the people who call it home.
+The ICoF gathered more than 50 rural leaders to address these questions and more in a three-part workshop series in 2022.
+These interactive conversations gave rural Iowa leaders knowledge and tools to apply in their work.
+The series equipped leaders to bring their communities/counties together around what they love most about their unique place and the people who call it home.

-This series will create a network of regional leaders committed to rural equity who will continue to be allies for each other, as we collectively build bridges and learn to communicate across cultures in rural Iowa.
-We will use tools developed for the Community Heart & Soul® process that are designed to do meaningful community engagement work in small, rural towns.
+Another goal of this series was to create a network of regional leaders committed to rural equity who will continue to be allies for each other, as we collectively build bridges and learn to communicate across cultures in rural Iowa.
+The workshops used tools developed for the Community Heart & Soul® process that are designed to do meaningful community engagement work in small, rural towns.
 The tools involve all voices and bring people together around the things that matter most.
-We hope you will join us – and consider inviting a colleague or fellow community leader to participate with you as well!

 REPG Racial Equity Learning Exchange Series (2022)

 The Iowa Council of Foundations was one of FOUR philanthropy-serving organizations (PSOs) selected to participate in the 2022 United Philanthropy Forum/REPG Racial Equity Learning Exchange Series.
 Sixteen PSOs applied; we are thrilled, honored, and humbled to be selected to participate in this partnership alongside the likes of New York and California PSOs.